Adolescent health and well-being

 Just some of the factors that impact the development of today’s adolescents include social media, urbanization, unhealthy diets, armed conflict, climate change and migration.

-While adolescents have a better chance of improving their health and well-being now more than ever, an estimated 1.2 million still die each year – mostly from preventable causes.
-Many lack access to the essential information, quality services and protective environments they need to stay healthy and well.
+While adolescents have a better chance of improving their health and well-being now more than ever, many lack access to the essential information, quality services and protective environments they need to stay healthy and well.

 An estimated 1.2 million adolescents die every year – mostly from preventable causes.

-Diseases like malaria and cholera still take the lives of adolescents worldwide, especially in humanitarian settings, where health supplies and services, and water, sanitation and hygiene facilities are scarce.
+Diseases like malaria and cholera still take the lives of adolescents worldwide, especially in humanitarian settings, where health services, and water, sanitation and hygiene facilities are scarce.
 In low- and middle-income countries, home to 90 per cent of today’s adolescents, young people are among the populations most at risk of contracting HIV, and the group least likely to have access to treatment.
-Adolescents are the only age group for whom AIDS deaths are on the rise.

 Self-harm is a leading cause of death for adolescents between the ages of 15 and 19.

 What’s more, some 70 per cent of premature deaths are associated with behaviours, like smoking or binge drinking, that arise during adolescence.
 Most are linked to non-communicable diseases, including diabetes and pollution-related conditions.

+UNICEF is committed to supporting adolescent girls and boys in developing and reaching their full potential.
 Around the world, UNICEF partners with adolescents to improve the policies, programmes and services that affect their health and well-being.
-We work with Governments in health and other areas – like education; nutrition; gender; child protection; HIV and AIDS; and water, sanitation and hygiene – to increase investments and help countries develop comprehensive plans that address the needs of all adolescents, especially the most marginalized.
-Our efforts:
+We work with governments in health and other areas – like education; nutrition; gender; child protection; HIV and AIDS; and water, sanitation and hygiene – to increase investments and help countries develop comprehensive plans that address the needs of all adolescents, especially the most marginalized.

 UNICEF supports programmes that promote gender equality, reduce stigma and discrimination, and provide adolescents with the information they need to make decisions that affect their own health, including their sexual and reproductive health.

-- Prevent and respond to non-communicable diseases by promoting healthy behaviours, the prevention of substance use, increased physical activity, and youth-led policy action.
+UNICEF's work is commited to promoting healthy behaviours, the prevention of substance use, increased physical activity, and youth-led policy action.
 We also help reduce the risk of cervical cancer through Human Papillomavirus (HPV) vaccines.